community, ecology and cultural activism

 WHERE: Roseangle Arts Cafe, 132 Perth Road, DD1 4JW.

 NOTE: The venue and regularity of meetings are subject to change.
-Please see below for dates and programme details.
+Please see below for updates and programme details.

-July 21st: In response to a number of issues arising from the Dundee Commons Festival we’ll be discussing the ethics of corporate sponsorship and product placement as it relates to arts and culture more broadly.
-We’ll also be considering tagging as a form of branding and its relation to public space and personal voice.
-For background viewing see 1, 2, and a site visit to the hoardings running from the direction of Magdalen Playpark to Dundee Science Centre.
+July 21st: In response to a number of issues arising from the Dundee Commons Festival – but specifically Kate Clayton’s proposal for Silvery Tay Haired Women – we’ll be discussing the ethics of corporate sponsorship and product placement in relation to the arts.
+We’ll also be considering tagging as a form of counter-branding.
+For background viewing see 1, 2.
+We’ll also take a trip to see the hoardings that run from Magdalen Playpark towards Dundee Science Centre.

 July 7th: Tonight we’ll be exploring commons travel, community gardens and labyrinths.
-Meeting at Roseangle we’ll be heading to Ninewells Community Garden – variously on bike, foot, bus, and in the Commons camper van – for a tour with Sarah Griffiths before moving on to the Maggie Centre labyrinth.
-There’ll be lots to experience and reflect upon.
+We’ll meet at Roseangle Cafe Arts before heading out to Ninewells Community Garden – on bike, bus and in Karen and Donald Spy’s Commons Camper Van.
+We’ll have a tour of Ninewells Community Garden led Sarah Griffiths.
+And we’ll then visit the Maggie Centre’s labyrinth to reflect on the final day of Dundee Commons Festival.

-June 23rd: Tonight we’ll be meeting and moving with Roundabout Collective to consider and experience the dance-based aspect of the Dundee Commons Festival.
+June 23rd: Tonight we’ll be working with Roundabout Collective to explore dance as a commons and to hear more about their proposal for the Dundee Commons Festival.

-June 9th: Making the most of the lighter evenings we’ll be meeting at Roseangle Arts Cafe before stepping out into the Commons.
-This week we’ll be discussing two texts in the open air: an interview with Massimo De Angelis and Stavros Stavrides alongside a chapter from Lucy Lippard’s Lure of the Local.
+June 9th: Making the most of the lighter evenings we’ll be meeting at Roseangle Arts Cafe before stepping out into Magdalen Green – Dundee’s historic commons.
+This week we’ll be discussing two texts in the common air: an interview with Massimo De Angelis and Stavros Stavrides and a chapter from Lucy Lippard’s Lure of the Local.
 (For copies of the latter please email JB.)
-If you’re running late you’ll probably find us on Magdalen Green or in the bandstand.
+If you’re running late you’ll find us on Magdalen Green or in the bandstand.

 May 26th: Today we’ll be developing the festival programme through the practice of walking and mapping.
-We’ll join Tina Scopa on her proposed festival walk after which Joanna Forster will lead us in a visual mapping of the programme to date.
-To reflect on these activities – their connections and disconnections – Robert Smithson’s Theory of Non-Sites is a recommended read.
+We’ll join Tina Scopa on her proposed festival walk.
+We’ll then join Joanna Foster in a visual mapping of the programme to date.
+To reflect on these activities Robert Smithson’s Theory of Non-Sites is recommended reading.

-May 12th: The deadline for Commons proposals are due this week.
-We’ll be thinking about commons curation and reflecting on a text by Maria Lind.
+May 12th: The deadline for Commons proposals are due this week!
+We’ll be thinking about JB’s concept of Commons Curation and we’ll be discussing a text by Maria Lind.
 (If you’re not on the mailing list and you’d like a copy of the text please send JB an email.)
-We’ll also be discussing the recent election and watching Welfare Cuts: Impact and Action in Our Community by one of our Commons partners.
+We’ll also be discussing the recent election and watching Welfare Cuts: Impact and Action in Our Community – a video commissioned by one of our Commons partners.

 April 28th: This week we’ll be discussing the Dundee Commons Festival, establishing dates and hearing suggestions for the programme.